PavanRangani/docs/docs/prd/assets/assets.md

 [Mockups of Add dialog](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScbgrzrAPOHVBZspki6O3lfA)

 - Allows to enter more than one valuation record
-- Date can not be lower than purchase date.
+- In valuation record, Date can not be lower than `Purchased On` date (Purchase date of Asset).
+- When `Purchased On` is not available, it allows to enter date without any validation.
+(This will be required when Purchase date of Asset is not known and we want to add valuation record)
 - In Edit dialog shows records in Ascending order of Date.

 #### View dialog

 [Mockup of View dialog](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScSEI_6tjPPykb-pCweP13I0)

-- Shows latest value from valuation recrord as `Current Value (As of)` .
+- Shows latest value from valuation recrord under `Current Value (As of)`
 - Shows valuation records as table
   - Column: Date, Value and Notes
   - Notes is shown in multiple line